Opportunities at PMC

 Practicum and Internships

-A limited number of practicum or internship opportunities are available for upper-year and graduate students in relevant fields, to gain practical experience working with students with disabilities.
+A limited number of opportunities are available for upper-year and graduate students in relevant fields, to gain practical experience working with students with disabilities.